 Foreign Financial Sanctions

-- Prior to placing any order with a foreign vendor, you must first verify the company you are dealing with does not have sanctions placed on it by the U.S. Government (which makes it a federal offense to do business with them).
+- At the time you place any order with a foreign vendor, regardless of payment method, you must verify the company does not have sanctions placed on it by the U.S. Government.
 Check the U.S. Treasury website for a list of sanctions programs and country information and pay special attention to the following sections:

 - OFAC Sanctions List

 - Search OFAC's Sanctions List

 - Sanctions Programs and Country Information - see the Complete List of Sanctions Programs and Country Information

 Foreign suppliers must be registered with UW (i.e. have a supplier number) for use in Ariba.

 - To check if a supplier is already registered, use the Supplier Search PDR.

 - Department submits a Foreign Supplier Registration Form to create the UW supplier number.